gaurravprakash/antaeus/README.md

 I run invoice processing tasks one by one with 10 minutes delays if today is the 1st day of a month.
 I am assuming that new pending invoices could appear in any moment.

 ## Alternative approach

-* Based on my research, [Quartz Scheduler](http://www.quartz-scheduler.org) with persistent Job Store could be used for scheduling as well.
+Based on my research, [Quartz Scheduler](http://www.quartz-scheduler.org) with persistent Job Store could be used for scheduling as well.

+## Remarks
+Please note that this is not a production ready solution as I have not been able to test each module thoroughly.
+My intention here was to be able to demonstrate my thought process and the approach I would take to build such a solution.